awsdocs/aws-iot-docs/developerguide/life-cycle-events.md

 ## Connect/Disconnect events<a name="connect-disconnect"></a>

+**Note**
+With AWS IoT Device Management fleet indexing, you can search for things, run aggregate queries, and create dynamic groups based on thing Connect/Disconnect events\.
+For more information, see [ Fleet indexing](https://docs.aws.amazon.com/iot/latest/developerguide/iot-indexing.html)\.

 AWS IoT publishes a message to the following MQTT topics when a client connects or disconnects:
 + `$aws/events/presence/connected/clientId` – A client connected to the message broker\.
 + `$aws/events/presence/disconnected/clientId` – A client disconnected from the message broker\.